TDEE Calculator

 What Is TDEE?

-TDEE is the most important number for anyone trying to manage their weight.
-Whether your goal is fat loss, muscle gain, or maintenance, everything starts with knowing how many calories you burn each day.
+TDEE is the most important number for anyone trying to manage their weight effectively.
+Whether your goal is fat loss, muscle gain, or long-term maintenance, everything starts with knowing how many calories you burn each day.

 How TDEE Is Calculated